Purchase tickets to A Strange Loop online, at the theatre box office, or by calling 212-239-6200.

 The Lyceum is Broadway’s oldest continually operating legitimate theatre.
 Built by producer-manager David Frohman in 1903, it was purchased in 1940 by a conglomerate of producers that included George S. Kaufman and Moss Hart.
 In 1950, the Shuberts took ownership of the theatre and have operated it ever since.

-Be MoreChill is the next show playing at the Lyceum Theatre.
+Be MoreChill is currently playing at the Lyceum Theatre.

 Accessible seating is available for this performance as indicated on the seating map.

 The theatre is not completely wheelchair-accessible.
 There are no steps into the theatre from the sidewalk.
 Please be advised that where there are steps either into or within the theatre, we are unable to provide assistance.